logicalgraphs/CryptoCoin/README.md

 ## TODOs:

+* true pipeline with jobs starting on the signal of a job's completion.

+* finish recommendations.

 * represent coins-as-graph

 * complete candlestick computations
-  * Three Black Crows
+  * Three Black Crows: done!
-  * Abandoned Baby
+  * Abandoned Baby: done!
   * Evening Star

 * create a spot-check that runs the numbers on any arbitrary yahoo-symbol

-* offer recommendations on e-coins from candlesticks

 * build predictive model based off of recommendations
 * download FCAS scores: ... once we have cmc_id-to-flipside_crypto_uuid mapping